skfolio.optimization.SchurComplementary#

 name

-is not provided in the portfolio arguments, we use the first 500 characters of the estimator name.- Parameters:
+is not provided in the portfolio parameters, the estimator class name is used.- Parameters:

 - Returns: